 - A WordPress Theme = design template.
 This is a layout of how your website would look.

-Many beginners don’t know that a domain name and web hosting are two separate things.
 When I first started, I thought all I needed to do was sign up for a website name and I would good to go.
-You can get your domain name + web hosting directly through SiteGround and as a bonus, SiteGround will install WordPress for FREE!!!
-That’s 3 steps into 1.
+That’s how clueless I was.

 How Much Does it Cost to Start a Blog?